obnam-mirror/obnam2/obnam.md

 and a running chunk server
-and a client config based on ca-required.yaml and a file live/data.dat containing some random data when I try to run obnam --config ca-required.yaml backup then command fails then stderr contains "self signed certificate"
+and a client config based on ca-required.yaml and a file live/data.dat containing some random data when I try to run obnam backup then command fails then stderr contains "self signed certificate"
 ~~~